qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

-By default only the M value from the first vertex of each feature is extracted, however the algorithm can optionally calculate statistics on all of the geometry's M values, including sums, means, and minimums and maximums.
+By default only the M value from the first vertex of each feature is extracted, however the algorithm can optionally calculate statistics on all of the geometry's M values, including sum, mean, minimum and maximum.

-.. seealso:: :ref:`qgisextractzvalues`
+.. seealso:: :ref:`qgisextractzvalues`, :ref:`qgissetmvalue`, :ref:`qgisdropmzvalues`

 Parameters
 ..........